 Recent studies indicate that the kind of ANCA a patient has is also an important determinant of a patient’s prognosis — a disease’s likely course — including relapse rate, response to treatment, and other outcomes.
 ANCA antibodies against the proteinase 3, or PR3, protein are associated with twice as many relapses as those against myeloperoxidase (MPO).

 Periodic checkups with a physician

-Regular checkups are important for patient safety because the symptoms can change significantly over the course of the disease.
-Some of the treatments for vasculitis, particularly corticosteroids, also can suppress the immune system and increase the risk of infection.
+Regular checkups are important for patient safety because the symptoms can change significantly over the disease’s course.
+Some treatments for vasculitis, particularly corticosteroids, also can suppress the immune system and increase the risk of infection.

-Note: ANCA Vasculitis News is strictly a news and information website about the disease.
+ANCA Vasculitis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.